You update and change the Guardians/Appointors for many reasons.

 For the next five years, both Trusts are controlled by Judith.
 Judith uses the assets in the Family Trust as if they were her own.
 This is common and usual.

-Judith, the mum is getting older and wants succession planing.
+Judith, the mum is getting older and wants succession planning.

-She makes her five children all directors and shareholders of both trustees companies.
+She makes her five children all directors and shareholders of both trustee companies.

 Judith, the mum, is going to set up a Shareholders agreement.
 But it is never signed.

 Two years later the corporate trustees sign a deed of variation.
 Judith is the Remaining Appointor.
-Her five children as are the New Appointors.
-There is now 6 Appointors of both Family Trusts.
+Her five children are the New Appointors.
+There are now 6 Appointors of both Family Trusts.

 One of the children gets greedy.
 There is a director’s meeting of the corporate trustees.
 Motions require Trust income to only go to the greedy child.
 Mum goes to court to stop this.
 She asks the Court to remove the Corporate Trustee and the greedy Guardian/Appointor.
 This is under the Trustees Act 1962.